 After investigating a complaint, the licensing board or agency will then determine what disciplinary action is necessary and implement as they see fit.
-This could mean a letter of reprimand, probation, decree of censure, denial, civil penalties, suspension or revocation.
+This can mean a letter of reprimand, probation, decree of censure, denial, civil penalties, suspension or revocation.
 Furthermore, an agency may also make a decision that negatively effects the rights of the person.
 For some, this can be a denial of insurance benefits, substantiated claim of child abuse or the removal of a health care facility license.
 The individual or facility has the right to appeal and request an administrative hearing.

 Arizona Administrative Appeals

 When a Board or Agency decides to issue formal discipline as a result of their investigation, the individual has the right to appeal the final decision and request a hearing.
 Therefore, the subject of the complaint can either consent to the discipline by signing an agreement or can request a hearing to appeal the decision.

 Appeals and Hearings with OAH

 Administrative Hearing Attorney

 Individuals who wish to appeal a decision shouldn’t discuss their case with friends, co-workers or anyone that could end up testifying against you.
 At the hearing, these people may be witnesses.
 Your attorney should be the only person you discuss your case with.

 If you have questions about your Arizona Administrative Appeals and Hearings procedures and would like to learn more about the services we offer contact Chelle Law today.